Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 Corneal dystrophy

-Corneal dystrophy is an eye disease that sees changes in the cornea.
-The most common is Fuchs' endothelial dystrophy.
+Corneal dystrophy is an eye disease that causes changes in the cornea.
+The most common is Fuchs’ endothelial dystrophy.
 It may cause pain and vision loss, or have no noticeable symptoms.
-As the disease progresses, you might need surgery such as a corneal graft.
+As the disease progresses, you might need surgery such as a full thickness corneal transplant or corneal graft.

 Dry eye and ocular surface disease